General Health & Safety Guidelines

 Guidelines for Providing a Healthy and Safe Environment at the J

-The committee created the guidelines with consideration of both the Evelyn Rubenstein JCC core values (including community engagement and well-being), as well as recommendations from local, state and national organizations, such as the Texas Department of State Health Services (DSHS), Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP) and American Camp Association (ACA).
+The committee created (and continues to update)the guidelines with consideration of both the Evelyn Rubenstein JCC core values (including community engagement and well-being), as well as recommendations from local, state and national organizations, such as the Texas Department of State Health Services (DSHS), Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP) and American Camp Association (ACA).

-- One Time COVID Pledge Agreement: Also as part of this partnership, a one- time COVID Pledge Agreement will be required for all members to enter the J and participate in any programs.
+- One Time COVID Pledge Agreement: As part of this partnership, a one- time COVID Pledge Agreement is required for all members / guests to enter the J and participate in programs.
 The agreement summarizes our partnership and your family’s commitment not to enter the J if you have any COVID related symptoms.

 Who should stay home from the J:

-As part of the health screening process, anyone with the following symptoms or exposures must remain at home:
+Anyone with the following symptoms must remain at home:

 - Fever or chills (Feeling feverish or measured temperature greater than or equal to 100.4 degrees Fahrenheit)